Wednesday, June 17, 2026

 Sophie Schneideman offered two file copies from the Eragny Press, both titles by Gustave Flaubert, published in 1900 and 1901.
 On closer inspection, there is something peculiar about one of them, Un Coeur simple.

-Gustave Flaubert, Un Coeur simple (Eragny Press, 1901) |
+Gustave Flaubert, Un Coeur simple

 Most copies have a label that gives the author's full name: Gustave Flaubert.
 This is separated from the title by two acorn leaf ornaments, which came with the Vale Type and were designed by Ricketts for the Vale Press.

 However, the label on the upper board of the file copy gives the name as G. Flaubert.
-There is one acorn leaf ornament that now precedes the title and name and title have been separated by a row of seven triangles of asterisks placed alternately upright and upside down.
+There is one acorn leaf ornament that now precedes the title.
+Name and title have been separated by a row of seven triangles of asterisks placed alternately upright and upside down.
 Ricketts had used this ornament for The Sonnets of Sir Philips Sidney (1898), and he used them to make longer rows, but placed them upright only.
 Pissarro had used them in that way as a separating line in La Légende de Saint Julien l'Hospitalier (1900), pages 27, 58, 85 and 93.

 Marcella D. Genz's A History of the Eragny Press 1894-1914 does not mention this alternative label, nor does the bibliography contain any information about the ornaments used.